SammyGbabs/D.V.E.I.-Hub/README.md

-# D.V.E.I.-Hub
-An Educational Platform to educate and enlighten young minds about the African Continent.
+front-end and back-end design for the app